Maria Vandenburg

 🍎"If your eyes light up... do more of that"

-He described life as a series of curves, and clarified before one can move onto the next one, one needs to allow for a period of decline.
-One must also jump before they peak within the current curve they are in.
+Charles described life as a series of curves, and clarified before one can move onto the next one, one needs to allow for a period of decline.
+One must jump before they peak within the current curve they're in.

 I become more and more excited for what the future might hold for me... even though at this point it is still not super clear.

-I am so grateful for Charles's time.
-Even though the conversation was only a few moments, it's something I think I will remember forever.
+I am so grateful for Charles' time.
+Even though the conversation was brief, it's something I will remember forever.